USGS-R/training-curriculum/content/usgs-packages/sbtools_Get.md

     ## [1] FALSE

-ScienceBase items can be described by alternative identifiers, e.g. digital object identifiers, IPDS codes, etc. They are defined on ScienceBase with a scheme, type, and key.
-For examples of identifiers, see the "Additional Information | Identifiers" section of [Differential Heating](https://www.sciencebase.gov/catalog/item/580587a2e4b0824b2d1c1f23).

-You can use the function `item_exists` to check whether or not a scheme-type-key tuple already exists.
+You can use the function `item_exists` to check whether or not alternative identifiers (a scheme-type-key tuple) exist (visit the [sbitem lesson](/usgs-packages/sbtools-sbitem) if you don't know about alternative identifiers).
 The function has three required arguments - `scheme`, `type`, and `key`.
-Note that the table of alternative identifiers on ScienceBase is in a different order than this function accepts.
-On ScienceBase: type, scheme, key.
-For `item_exists`: scheme, type, key.
+Note that the table of alternative identifiers on ScienceBase is in a different order than this function accepts: `type, scheme, key` on ScienceBase but `scheme, type, key` for `item_exists`.

 ``` r
 # test a made up tuple